turboapps/docs/deploying/integration_tools/spoonreg.md

 	</tr>
 	<tr>
 		<th>/nocache</th>
-		<td>The virtual application executable will not be copied to a client machine.
+		<td>The container executable will not be copied to a client machine.
 All shortcuts and file associations point to the full path as given by AppSpec.</td>
 	</tr>
 	<tr>
 		<th>/id {00000000-0000-0000-0000-000000000000}</th>